The Singlet-Triplet Gap of Cyclobutadiene: The CIPSI-Driven CC($P$;$Q$) Study: Introduction

 In this study, we focus on the CIPSI-driven CC($P$;$Q$) methodology of Ref.\ \onlinecite{cipsi-ccpq-2021}.
-Our main goal is to answer the question how efficient this methodology is in converging the lowest singlet and triplet potentials of cyclobutadiene along the $D_{\rm 2h}$-symmetric automerization coordinate resulting from the highly accurate CCSDT computations shown in Figure \ref{fig:figure1}.
-As demonstrated in our initial study,\cite{cipsi-ccpq-2021} the CIPSI-driven CC($P$;$Q$) approach is capable of producing the near-CCSDT energetics for singlet electronic states using tiny fractions of triply excited cluster amplitudes in the iterative parts of the CC($P$;$Q$) algorithm that are considerably smaller than those used in the analogous semi-stochastic and active-orbital-based CC($P$;$Q$) considerations.
-One of the key objectives of this work is to determine if similar observations apply to the CIPSI-driven CC($P$;$Q$) calculations for the lowest singlet and triplet potentials of cyclobutadiene along its automerization coordinate and the gap between them.
-The role of the CC($P$;$Q$) moment corrections in improving the resulting energetics is discussed as well.
+Our main goal is to answer the question how efficient this methodology is in converging the lowest singlet and triplet potentials of cyclobutadiene along the $D_{\rm 2h}$-symmetric automerization coordinate resulting from the high-level CCSDT computations shown in Figure \ref{fig:figure1}.
+The ability of the CC($P$;$Q$) framework using the CIPSI algorithm to identify the leading triply excited determinants for the iterative steps of the CC($P$;$Q$) procedure to accurately approximate the CCSDT energies of the ${}^1A_{g}(D_{2\text{h}})$ and ${}^3B_{1g}(D_{2\text{h}})$ states of cyclobutadiene and the gap between, especially at the most challenging TS geometry, in calculations using basis sets larger than cc-pVDZ (represented in this work by cc-pVTZ\cite{ccpvnz}) is examined as well.
+As shown in our initial study,\cite{cipsi-ccpq-2021} the CIPSI-driven CC($P$;$Q$) approach is capable of producing the near-CCSDT energetics for singlet electronic states using tiny fractions of triply excited cluster amplitudes in the iterative parts of the CC($P$;$Q$) algorithm that are smaller than those used in the analogous semi-stochastic and active-orbital-based CC($P$;$Q$) considerations.
+One of the objectives of this work is to determine if similar observations apply to the CIPSI-driven CC($P$;$Q$) calculations for the lowest singlet and triplet potentials of cyclobutadiene along its automerization coordinate and the gap between them.
+The role of the CC($P$;$Q$) moment corrections in accelerating convergence toward CCSDT and the key elements of our improved implementation of the CIPSI-based CC($P$;$Q$) method, capable of efficiently handling small but generally spotty subsets of triply excited determinants in the underlying CC iterations, illustrated by computational timings, are discussed too.